There are four apple trees in our garden. The three of them have really marvelous apples, smelling great, delicious and just looking gorgeous.

 My childhood apple juice (compote)

-We call it compote in Armenia, and I don’t really know what the English or/and Danish words are for it.
-Compote I know is any fruits, berries and their combinations cooked with water, sugar and different spices and herbs.
+We call this thing one can drink ‘compote’ (կոմպոտ) in Armenia.
+It is a Russian word (компот) we borrowed in our language, some claim the term is French, I don’t know.
+There is also this ‘kompote’ in Danish.
+But what is ‘compote’ in Danish is not the same as in Armenian and Russian.
+And I don’t really know what the English word is for this kind of juice.
+‘Compote’ I know is very simple: it is any fruits, berries and their combinations cooked with water, sugar and different spices and herbs.
 The amount of sugar depends on the sweetness of the berries and fruits.

 In my 2 liter saucepan filled with prepared and chopped apples I added 1,5 liters water and one cup sugar.
 With different occasions I tried to flavor the juice with spices like cinnamon, anise; herb like lavender from our garden; vanilla extract; and home grown chili which I air-dried.
-Then cooked until the fruits are tender.
+Then cooked until the fruits are tender, 7 min. or so.